ThemeBoy/Rookie/readme.txt

 * SportsPress Support
 * The GPL v2.0 or later license. :) Use it to make something cool.

+= Custom Templates =

+Rookie provides compatibility with WooCommerce and SportsPress.
+The included templates are used for displaying content using these plugins:

+1. sportspress/single-event.php - A single SportsPress event page.
+2. sportspress/single-player.php - A single SportsPress player profile page.
+3. woocommerce/archive-product.php - An archive of WooCommerce products.

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the Add New button.